L2 Certificate in Fitness Instructing

 How will I be assessed?

 The course is intensive in order to cover all the topics and apply the knowledge to the practical gym based setting.
-The first two units will be delivered on the Saturday, all candidates will be required to complete workbooks and evidence they have covered the course content.
-Unit 3 will deliver the practical gym based element of the course and require all candidates to attend at the college gym for a week, for 5 days in October half term.
+The course is delivered in modules and will reflect the required knowledge in anatomy& physiology, professional conduct and how to be an effective instructor.
+Timetabled slots/days will be discussed at interview.
+Candidates are required to complete a portfolio of evidence and undertake both a theoretical and practical exam.
 Practical workout kit will need to be worn for these sessions.
 The course is intensive in order to cover the many aspects involved and a series of home study exercises will be set by the tutor.
 On average this should take no more than 1 hour per week.
 As well as attendance and set home study, all candidates will be required to produce a portfolio of work that covers all the learning outcomes of this qualification.

 After completion of this course you will be able to progress to the Award in Instructing Circuit Sessions.

 In addition to notes taken during sessions, comprehensive subject workbooks and handouts are provided to each student.

 Rehabilitation of offenders: To help us look after students and assess risks, you will be asked to declare any unspent criminal convictions when you apply to do a course at Weymouth College.
 We are committed to providing an inclusive learning environment for all.
 We welcome people with additional learning needs and/or disabilities and those from diverse backgrounds in all minority groups within the community, ensuring students receive fair treatment when studying at Weymouth College.
 Copies of the College’s Equality and Diversity policies can be found in the Library.